Home » Living in Indonesia

 Lis

-• Daryl Collins said:
+4. Daryl Collins Said,

 I am a long term teacher, (6 years) in Medan.
 The wages at most of the language centres here pay to up to 11 million, some with extras, eg, bonus month, return air fares, accomodation allowance and medical.
 It is cheap labour for the school owners.
 The national plus schools and private schools pay more, but generally require a teaching degree.

-• Bruce Pohlmann said:
+5. Bruce Pohlmann Said,

 Indonesia is definitely not the best place in the world to teach English, but it’s really not much worse than Thailand these days in terms of pay.
 I’ve been teaching in international schools for the last 20 years, and I’m now teaching in a mixed international/national plus school.
 You can make quite good money in a number of national plus schools but, as several folks have said here, you generally need teaching credentials.
 In the long run, it makes sense to get a credential.
 The pay more than justifies the expense of going back to school for a short while to get certified.